-Most people can learn the Morse code alphabet in less than a week, and begin to copy the code at least 5-10 words per minute within a month.
-It is recommended that you study at least 15-30 minutes daily to reach a fluent speed, about 15-20 words per minute, within a few months.
+Most people can learn the Morse code alphabet in less than a week, and begin to copy the code at least 5-10 words per minute in 1-2 months.
+To reach a fluent speed of 15-20 words per minute within a few months, it is recommended that you study at least 15-30 minutes daily.

 This is an average time estimation by older professionals, but if you devote more time and focus you can possibly gain fluency sooner.

 Morse code is not as hard as a language to learn and becoming fluent in the code is much easier.
 While the code can be flashed, or written, the best way to get good is by ear.
 The hardest parts are understanding the timing and getting faster at copying it down.